 CL_VM_OPTIONS environment variable is defined, or the

-then this file is used instead of the file located in the CLion installation folder.
+*.vmoptions file exists, this file is used instead of the one located in the CLion installation folder.

 Example: Increasing the heap size

 To increase CLion heap size, you should copy the original

 clion.vmoptions file to the above-mentioned location, and then modify the

 idea.properties file located in the